Paul D. Wilke

 One would think that Lee won the Civil War and not Grant.
-Few figures in American history have so long escaped censure like Lee, though why that is still the case today still baffles me.
-Lee was a gifted commander who won victories against great odds, but he was also fighting for a despicable cause, kind of like Erwin Rommel.
-That makes his enduring fame all the more confounding given that everything he's famous for happened while a traitor to America.
-How did we get here?
-I'm going to argue that, after Abraham Lincoln, U.S. Grant is the Civil War figure most worthy of our respect and admiration.
-Grant, and certainly not Lee, should be adorning our parks and courthouses.
-That's not how it's been, however.
+Few figures in American history have so long escaped censure like Lee, though why that is still the case today baffles me.
+Lee was a gifted commander who won victories against incredible odds.
+But he was also fighting for a despicable cause, like Erwin Rommel.
+That makes his enduring fame all the more confounding, given that everything he's famous for happened while he was a traitor to America.
+How did we arrive here?
+I will argue that, after Abraham Lincoln, U.S. Grant is the Civil War figure most worthy of our respect and admiration.
+Grant, and not Lee, should be adorning our parks and courthouses.
+That's not how it's been.

 How Lost Cause Losers Won the Post-War Narrative

-How did Lee lose a war fighting for an immoral cause but still end up a beloved figure in American mythology while Grant was largely forgotten?
+How did Lee go down fighting for an immoral cause but still become a beloved figure in American mythology?
+Meanwhile, Grant was largely forgotten.
 Part of the problem was timing.
-Almost immediately after the war, an interesting narrative from the war's losers began to take hold.
+Soon after the war ended, a counter-narrative propagated by the defeated Confederates began to take hold.
 It started with Edward Pollard's 1867 book "The Lost Cause: A New Southern History of the War of the Confederates."
-This southern interpretation set the tone for what followed.
+This Southern interpretation set the tone for what followed.

-Former Confederate leaders like Jefferson Davis, Alexander Stephens, and general Jubal Early, just to name a few, were early and ardent proponents of the "Lost Cause" myth.
-Out of this poisonous soil grew the "Lost Cause" school of Civil War pseudo-history arguing that the Confederacy was not defending the institution of slavery, but fighting for legitimate states' rights to secede from the Union.
+Former Confederate leaders like Jefferson Davis, Alexander Stephens, and General Jubal Early, to name a few, were early and ardent proponents of the "Lost Cause" myth.
+Out of this poisonous soil grew a narrative of Civil War pseudo-history arguing that the Confederacy was not defending the institution of slavery but fighting for legitimate states' rights to secede from the Union.

 Slavery?
 What about it?
 It's not essential in the "Lost Cause" narrative.
-In any case, they'll tell you that slavery was a benevolent institution run by good Christian masters doing their best to uphold the natural order.
+They'll tell you that slavery was a benevolent institution run by decent Christian masters doing their best to uphold the natural order.
 Black folk needed a firm and steady hand to keep them from straying from the true Christian path.
-Southerners like Lee believed that this status quo was worth fighting and dying for.
+Southerners like Lee believed this status quo was worth fighting and dying for.

-It's a cliché to say that history is written by the winners, but this really was a case where the opposite happened.
+It's a cliché to say that the winners write history, but this was a case where the opposite happened.
 After Reconstruction collapsed in the late 1870s, the former Confederate states erected a racially segregated society that disenfranchised and terrorized black communities for the next hundred years.
 By the early twentieth century, it had become stamped in the culture as the dominant framing of the Civil War.
 Robert E. Lee, more than any other Confederate figure, benefited from this.

 Despite all the evidence to the contrary, this myth has stubbornly endured.
 Symbols and tributes to the old Confederacy remain in place, even after the progress in racial equality achieved since the Civil Rights era.
 Several dozen elementary schools and two universities still bear Lee's name.
-Robert E. Lee and nine other Confederate leaders still have army bases named after him.
-Then there are the eight counties and dozens of roads, not to mention the courthouse monuments honoring Lee peppered throughout the Old South.
+Robert E. Lee and nine other Confederate leaders still have army bases named after them.
+Then there are the eight counties, dozens of roads, and courthouse monuments honoring Lee that are peppered throughout the Old South.
 Mississippi and Alabama still observe Robert E. Lee Day every January.

-I'm not only talking about the naming of public spaces, which played an essential role in stamping the "Lost Cause" onto American culture, but also about prominent films that created a pro-Southern white-washed narrative about the Civil War.
+But it's not only the naming of public spaces that played an essential role in stamping the "Lost Cause" myth onto American culture but the release of prominent films that created a pro-Southern and white-washed narrative about the Civil War.

 The Birth of a Nation, a racist "Lost Cause" film with Klansmen (!!!) as heroes, was the first film ever shown in the White House in 1915.
-Gone with the Wind later peddled "Lost Cause" myths with all the glory and romance that only golden age Hollywood could deliver.
+Gone with the Wind later peddled southern myths with all the glory and romance that only golden age Hollywood delivered.
 And these myths didn't end with Civil Rights in the 1960s.
 More recently, in 2003, the movie Gods and Generals (more on that below) reacquainted us, in case we'd forgotten, with the "Lost Cause" ideology.

 "I never thought I'd live to see the day that a president of the United States would raise an army to invade his own country."
 Robert E. Lee in Gods and Generals

 Of course, there's some truth buried in all of this garbage.
-Southerners were, in fact, fighting to defend their economic livelihoods.
-True enough, but don't forget (like they want you to forget) that any economic and political argument for southern independence always circles back to the issue of slavery.
+Southerners were fighting to defend their economic livelihoods.
+True enough, but don't forget (like they want you to forget) that any economic and political argument for Southern independence constantly circles back to the issue of slavery.
 Remember that.

 Finally, much has been made of Lee's anguish at resigning from the Army in 1861 to join the Confederacy.
-It's one of those great what-ifs of history - what if Lee's real military talents had been deployed for the Union instead of the Confederacy?
-Perhaps he could have used them to snuff out the rebellion at its inception, saving countless lives.
+It's one of those great what-ifs of history - what if Lee's real military talents had been deployed for the United States instead of the Confederacy?
+He could have used them to snuff out the rebellion at its inception, saving countless lives.

 But he didn't.
 Lee wasn't built that way.